Traka-Dev/wp-cardano-delegation-btn/README.md

 # WP Cardano Delegation Button
-Plugin for wordpress to create a delegation cardano ada button for nami, eternl wallets for your favorite stake pool.
+Plugin for wordpress to create a delegation cardano ada button for nami and eternl wallets for your favorite stake pool.

 ## Requirements
 * php 7.3+